http://www.aaronmclean.com Julie Biuso At Home

 This is one of those OHMYGOD! cakes.
 It's simply sensational though easy enough in execution – and it's great for nervous cooks because it can be assembled way in advance so all you need do is trot it out to a round of applause!

 1 Make the praline first.
 Lightly oil a metal baking sheet.
 Put nuts and sugar together in a small heavy-based saucepan.
 Set pan over gentle heat and let sugar melt without stirring.
 Once all sugar has melted, increase heat to medium and let it cook until it turns into a light nut-brown caramel.
 Continue cooking, tilting pan from time to time to coat all the nuts, until caramel is a rich golden colour.
 Immediately pour it onto an oiled baking sheet, using a metal spoon to scrape out all the caramel.
 Leave praline until set, then release it from the baking sheet (it snaps off easily).
-Smash lumps of praline with a mallet between thick layers of paper towels.
+Smash lumps of praline with a mallet between thick layers of baking (parchment) paper.
 Transfer to an airtight container (it can be stored for several days).

 2 To make the apple filling, cut apples in half and slice thickly.
 Put apples in a buttered saucepan with 1 tablespoon of water, cover with a lid and cook gently until soft and easily squished to a purée.
 Push purée through a large wide-meshed sieve to catch pips and skins and return purée to cleaned pan with sugar.
 Cook uncovered over gentle heat for about 20 minutes, stirring often with a wooden spoon, or until thick enough so that mixture clings to the upheld spoon rather than falls off it.
 Cool, then stir in calvados or cognac, if using.